jimmynguyc/maybank-qif-exporter/README.md

 Export Maybank transactions into QIF files

 # Disclaimer
-Developers assume no liability and are not responsible for any misuse or damage caused by this program.
+The developer(s) assume no liability and are not responsible for any misuse or damage caused by this program.
+Use at your own risk.

 # How to use